sztomi/sztomi.github.io/_posts/2016-12-13-conan-is-not-a-barbarian.md

 ```

 I also found that you can pretty much *evolve* your conanfiles because as you
-are starting out and get a feel for packaging copying always a great way to reuse
+are starting out and get a feel for packaging, copying is always a great way to reuse
 the accumulated wisdom from the previous ones.

 Since conanfiles are python sources, there's a great amount of freedom in